camuw/CSE163_IMDB/README.md

 - Pandas
 - request

->**You can install all of these at once with this line:** pip install beautifulsoup4 IMDbPY pandas request
+>**You can install all of these at once with this line:** pip install beautifulsoup4 IMDbPY pandas requests

 After installing the required libraries, you should be good to go to use this tool!